ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### partition()

-Partitions this ElementSet into new ElementSets with an orientable topology if this ElementSet is already orientable, a copy will be created.
+Partitions this ElementSet into new ElementSets with an orientable topology.
+If this ElementSet is already orientable, a copy will be created.

 <a id="compolyx.ElementSet.planar"></a>